alanng10/class-lang/Info/Article/Word/a.md

 Word "sort" has meaning that is less ordered.

+Word "find" has meaning that is find by less ordered.

 Word "math" has meaning that is calculate.

 Word "cand" has meaning that is represent significand.